 Through and with enthusiasm, brain creates new connections so that we are able to learn, grow and feel inspired to live.
 Watch our interview with Gerald Hüther to hear more on this subject — he has researched it extensively and gives a good insight into the essential role enthusiasm and joy play in the learning process.

-We design and facilitate a variety of children programmes, workshops, journeys, exercises and games that encourage kids of different ages to sharpen their attention, to explore perception through different senses, to work alone and with each other, to connect to different aspects of their being, including their bodies, emotions, intellect, intuition, to move as well as to be still, to understand themselves better and learn to be true to themselves, to learn about the world and to express their personal vision of things through different media: drawing, painting, sculpting, filming, story-telling, and so on.
+We design and facilitate a variety of children programmes, workshops, journeys, exercises and games that encourage kids of different ages to sharpen their attention, to explore perception through different senses, to work alone and with each other, to connect to different aspects of their being, including their bodies, emotions, intellect, intuition, to move as well as to be still, to understand themselves better and learn to be true to themselves, to learn about the world and to express their personal vision of things through different media: drawing, painting, sculpting, book-making, filming, story-telling, dancing, and others.
 Clicking on the links below you will find more examples of the work we do.